Hélio Castroneves: Sports car career

 He formally joined Penske's 2018 IMSA program in October 2017.
 Castroneves was joined by Ricky Taylor for the entire season, and by Graham Rahal for the 24 Hours of Daytona, the 12 Hours of Sebring and Petit Le Mans.
 He referenced his teammates Dane Cameron and Montoya, and communicated constantly with his race engineer and Taylor.
-Their car started second for the Daytona race, and finished ninth, after Castroneves and Action Express Racing's Felipe Nasr collided in the 16th hour.
+Their car started second for the Daytona race, and finished ninth, after Castroneves and Action Express Racing's Felipe Nasr collided in the sixteenth hour.
 After starting third at Sebring, he retired after six hours with a loss of oil pressure.
-In the Acura Sports Car Challenge at Mid-Ohio he and Taylor led 87 laps from pole for his first series victory.
+In the Sports Car Challenge of Mid-Ohio at Mid-Ohio he and Taylor led 87 laps from pole for his first series victory.
 The final six races saw him achieve four top tens and finish second in the Chevrolet Sports Car Classic at Detroit.
 Castroneves was seventh in the Prototype drivers' standings with 243 points and was third in the North American Endurance Cup.

 For the 2019 season, he remained at Penske in the new DPi class.
 He again partnered Taylor in the No. 7 car, joined by Rossi at the 24 Hours of Daytona and 12 Hours of Sebring and Rahal in the season-ending Petit Le Mans.
 Castroneves and his co-drivers finished the rain-shortened Daytona season-opener third from starting second.
 A fourth place at Sebring and a second in the following BUBBA Burger Sports Car Grand Prix at Long Beach moved him and Taylor to a season-high second in the DPi standings.
 The rest of the season saw Castroneves and Taylor achieve two third places in the Chevrolet Sports Car Classic and the Petit Le Mans and a second place in the Monterey Grand Prix at Laguna Seca.
 With 284 points, he finished third in the DPi standings and was joint fifth with Oliver Jarvis and Tristan Nunez of Mazda Team Joest in the North American Endurance Cup.